 To find out more about your legal rights and options‚ you’ll need to consult an experienced San Diego slip and fall injury attorney.
-Jurewitz Law Group has been successfully representing Southern California injury victims since the year 2000‚ consistently winning substantial settlements for their clients.
-Call Jurewitz Law Group today at (619) 233-5020 or (888) 233-5020 to schedule a free consultation.
+Jurewitz Law Group Injury & Accident Lawyers has been successfully representing Southern California injury victims since the year 2000‚ consistently winning substantial settlements for their clients.
+Call Jurewitz Law Group Injury & Accident Lawyers today at (855) 549-6817 to schedule a free consultation.

 Common Causes of Stairway Accidents

 The following are some of the more common causes of stairway accidents that involve negligence on the part of the property’s owner: